VOJAKIS/what-dinosaur-am-i/README.md

-# Am I a Dinosaur?
+# Which Dinosaur am I?
-Application to determine if you are a dinosaur or not.
+Application to determine which dinosaur you are.